daticahealth/cks-docs/source/sections/control-plane-config/pod-security-policies.md

 #### Pod Security Policy FAQs

-**Q:** I run a workload in my cluster that runs as `root` within a container, or specify a priveleged securityContext and am getting the following warning event message from the pod that runs this container:
+**Q:** I run a workload in my cluster that runs as `root` within a container, or specify a privileged securityContext and am getting the following warning event message from the pod that runs this container:

 ```bash
 Error: container has runAsNonRoot and image will run as root